An extension of Furstenberg's theorem of the infinitude of primes: Introduction

-It is thus natural to consider the following questions:\\ I. What if one were to consider product mappings, similar to the usual case, by varying the first term $a_{1}$? \\ II.
-What if one were to consider product mappings by varying the distance $d=k$?\\ For instance, could we do the following in the previous example?
+\begin{enumerate} \item[I.] What if one were to consider product mappings, similar to the usual case, by varying the first term $a_{1}$? \item[II.]
+What if one were to consider product mappings by varying the distance $d=k$? \end{enumerate}